|

 of angel imagery from pre-dynastic Egypt to modern times and tracing

 the evolution of similar themes through the far eastern cultures.
+Through the years I have done many exhibits and

 met thousands of people within the context of showing my art to